uber/Cadence-Docs/src/docs/03-concepts/01-workflows.md

 - `NonRetryableErrorReasons` allows to specify errors that shouldn't be retried.
 For example, retrying invalid arguments error doesn't make sense in some scenarios.

 ## How does workflow run
 You may wonder how it works.
-Behind the scene, workflow decision is driving the whole workflow running.
+Behind the scenes, workflow decision is driving the whole workflow running.
 It's the internal entities for client and server to run your workflows.
-If interesting to you, read this [stack Overflow QA](https://stackoverflow.com/questions/62904129/what-exactly-is-a-cadence-decision-task/63964726#63964726).
+If this is interesting to you, read this [stack Overflow QA](https://stackoverflow.com/questions/62904129/what-exactly-is-a-cadence-decision-task/63964726#63964726).